Houghelet History, Family Crest & Coats of Arms

-England by the ancestors of the Houghelet family when they emigrated following the Norman Conquest of 1066.
+Houghelet is a name that was brought to England by the ancestors of the Houghelet family when they emigrated following the Norman Conquest of 1066.
 The name Houghelet comes from the Norman personal name Hugh.
 Howlett was a baptismal name which means the son of Hugh.
-As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
+As the naming tradition grew in Europe, baptismal names began to be introduced in many countries.
+Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Houghelet family